blakewenzel/gpt-summarizer/README.md

 `input_file` is the path to the text file you want to summarize.

-The summary will be output to a text file in the same directory as the input file with the same name and a `.txt` extension unless the output file option is used.
+The summary will be output to a text file in the same directory as the input file with the same name appended with `_output.txt` unless the output file option is used.

 ### Options
 ```